 - Increase the chances of receiving excellent job offers, by listing the internship on their resumes

 Visit our Career Development Center for assistance with your internship!

-Certified students majoring in Mechanical Engineering at WSU Tri-Cities may earn academic credit towards their BS degree from professional internships, by registering for ME 495 – Internship in Mechanical Industry.
-This course is graded Satisfactory/Fail (S/F) and up to 3 credits of S/F courses may be applied towards one’s degree.
+Certified students majoring in Mechanical Engineering at WSU Tri-Cities may earn academic credit from professional internships, by registering for ME 495 – Internship in Mechanical Industry.
+This course is graded Satisfactory/Fail (S/F).

 Students interested in earning academic credits for their internship experience must receive course enrollment approval from the Internship Coordinator before starting their internship experience.
 Normally, the Internship Coordinator is the Program Chair, unless specified otherwise.
 When corresponding with the Internship Coordinator about an internship, students should, please, always place “ME 495 – Internship – Full Name″ in the subject of their e-mail.